emilymiu/computer-graphics/Shaders, Texture Mapping, Lighting/README.md

 In this assignment, I experimented with vertex shaders, fragment shaders, texture mapping, and lighting.
+For a creative component, I implemented a procedural, animated perturbation, using sin(time), to create virtual ripples on the floor.